-Applicants must attach a personal written statement (typed or handwritten) that describes their disability and how it impacts their ability to take an examination under regular testing conditions.
+Applicants must provide a personal written statement (typed or handwritten) that describes their disability and how it impacts their ability to take an examination under regular testing conditions.
 Applicants may add any additional information that they wish CSI to consider when making its determination.
 B. Clinical Evaluation.

 Clinical evaluations must be performed by a qualified professional.
 A qualified professional is defined as a licensed physician, psychiatrist, psychologist, or other health care provider, who has comprehensive training appropriate to diagnose an applicant’s disability consistent with the provisions of the ADA.
 Details about the evaluator’s professional credentials and area(s) of specialization, including certification/licensure, must be provided.

 - All evaluator reports must be on professional letterhead, typed, dated, signed and otherwise legible.

 - Documentation must be current.
 The granting of reasonable test accommodations is based on assessment of the current impact of the applicant’s disability on the testing activity.
 Since manifestations of disability may vary over time and in different settings, professional reports must be based on an evaluation that is no more than (1) year old and which reflect the applicant’s current condition.